mvno/Okanshi/docs/content/tutorial.md

     api.Start();

 You should now be able to access the HTTP endpoint using [http://localhost:13004](http://localhost:13004).
-As nothing has been monitored yet, it will return an JSON response with an empty object, like this:
+As nothing has been monitored yet, it will return a JSON response with an empty object, like this:

     {}

 Metrics
 -------

-Okanshi have a couple of different monitor types, divided into the following categories:
+Okanshi has a couple of different monitor types, divided into the following categories:

   * Gauges
   * Counters
   * Timers

-All monitor can be instantiated directly or, declared and used through the static `OkanshiMonitor` class.
+All monitors can be instantiated directly or, declared and used through the static `OkanshiMonitor` class.

 ### Gauges ###

-Gauges are monitors which returns the current value of something.
+Gauges are monitors that returns the current value of something.
 It could be the number of files in a director, the number of users currently logged and etc.

 #### BasicGauge ####

-The `BasicGauge` is a monitor which takes a `Func<T>`, each time the value is polled from the gauge the `Func<T>` is called and the value returned is the current value.
+The `BasicGauge` is a monitor that takes a `Func<T>`.
+Each time the value is polled from the gauge, the `Func<T>` is called and the value returned is the current value.

 Example: